 When the sun is shining, there are few places more pleasant than the glorious coastline along the South West Coast Path.
 The full path runs from Minehead to Poole Harbour with a distance of 630 miles in between, so it’s probably not a challenge to take on in a weekend but it can be broken up into much smaller sections that are perfect for a weekend of walking.

 Our favourite stretch is the part running between Perranporth to St Ives.
 Perranporth boasts the kind of beach that you don’t expect to find in the UK – the bright blue ocean gives way to a huge stretch of perfect sandy beach.
-At the other end, St Ives is the darling of the north Cornish coast, with the Tate St Ives and the endlessly intriguing Barbara Hepworth Museum and Sculpture Garden to explore.

 Go Punting Along the Cherwell in Oxford